blog-dovydasvenckus/blog/_posts/2017-10-08-java-9-features.md

   .forEach(System.out::println);
 ```
 * **OfNullable** Lets create stream without checking if element is null.
-  When elemnt is non null it returns stream with single element, else it returns
+  When element is non null it returns stream with single element, else it returns
   empty Stream.

 ### Easier creation of immutable Collections